top of page

 2007

-Danielle Oteri, great-granddaughter of Albino and Grazia, was asked to give a tour of Arthur Avenue to a group of food buyers from London.
+Danielle Oteri, great-granddaughter of Albino and Grazia, was asked to give a tour of Arthur Avenue and the butcher shop (now called Vincent's) to a group of food buyers from London.
 The idea to start offering neighborhood food tours was born.
 Danielle designed the first tours to feel like an episode of Anthony Bourdain's No Reservations.

 2018

 The Shopping & Tasting Tour goes viral after being featured on CNN Travel.
-More media coverage follows including the cover of the The New Yorker after illustrator Jenny Kroik joined a Shopping & Tasting Tour on a quiet day in March.
+More media coverage follows, including the cover of The New Yorker, after illustrator Jenny Kroik joins a Shopping & Tasting Tour on a quiet day in March.

 Today

 We've introduced thousands of guests to Little Italy in the Bronx!
-Our mission continues to be to introduce people to the small, truly artisanal food makers in Little Italy.
-We hope you'll return again and again and help keep these food traditions alive.
+Our mission to introduce people to the small, truly artisanal food makers in Little Italy continues.
+We hope you'll return again and again and help keep these businesses and food traditions alive.

 Arthur Avenue Food Tours is part of Feast Travel.